Photography Tips for Beginners

 About the author

 I’m Marc Newton and I’m a photographer, educational speaker, author, teacher of photography and the founder of The School of Photography.
-Follow my personal work on Facebook, Instagram and Vero.
+Follow my personal work on Facebook, Instagram.